Code-Institute-Submissions/Milestone-Project-168/README.md

 -   [Responsinator:](http://www.responsinator.com/) Responsinator was used to check the site was responsive across all devices.
 -   [Balsamiq:](https://balsamiq.com/) Balsamiq was used to create the wireframes during the design process.
 -   [Autoprefixer CSS online](https://autoprefixer.github.io/) Autoprefixer was used to get the correct web extensions like -webkit- added to my CSS so that it worked on IOs systems.
--   Chrome browser & Microsoft Edge.
+-   Chrome, Microsoft Edge & Firefox internet browsers.
 -   Adobe Photoshop, for the logo.